 Gocek marina is actually six marinas for yachtsmen: Club Marina, Skopea Marina, Municipality Marinas, Marinturk Gocek Village Port, Marinturk Gocek Exclusive and D-Marin Gocek.
 The islands and coves offshore have made Gocek an important area for cruising, yacht and gulet.
 It is situated on the east-west highway that runs parallel to the coast the length of the Southern coast of Turkey.
 As such Gocek is very accessible to all, especially because Dalaman Airport is less than half an hour to the west.
 See how to get to Gocek.

 As a Registered Area of Special Protection multi-story buildings are not allowed; two levels only.
-The regions needs protection; it has lovely pine forests which help provide the honey for which the area is renowned.
+The region needs protection; it has lovely pine forests which help provide the honey for which the area is renowned.

 The promenade where boats tie up has many bars, cafes and restaurants with a shopping street running parallel behind.
-The town spreads inland with many properties half way up the mountains offering fantastic views down over the harbour, islands and out to sea.
+The town spreads inland with many properties halfway up the mountains offering fantastic views down over the harbour, islands and out to sea.